 - First, prepare a cup of brewed coffee with your favorite coffee beans and your favorite brewing method.
 Preferably use fresh coffee beans.

-- Allow the coffee to get cool slightly; it ensures To preserve the natural properties of the Honey and avoiding excessive heat from degrading its enzymes.
+- Allow the coffee to get cool slightly; it ensures that the natural properties of the honey are preserved and avoids excessive heat from degrading its enzymes.

 - Now add two tablespoons of honey to the coffee and stir until it dissolves completely.
 If you want less sweet coffee, add only one spoonful of Honey.